-In the years, between Lenox and Seventh Avenues in central Harlem, over 125 entertainment venues were in operation, including speakeasies, cellars, lounges, cafes, taverns, supper clubs, rib joints, theaters, dance halls, and bars and grills.
-133rd Street, known as "Swing Street", became known for its cabarets, speakeasies, and jazz scene during the Prohibition era, and was dubbed "Jungle Alley" because of "inter-racial mingling" on the street.
+In the years between Lenox and Seventh Avenues in central Harlem, over 125 entertainment venues were in operation, including speakeasies, cellars, lounges, cafes, taverns, supper clubs, rib joints, theaters, dance halls, and bars and grills.
+133rd Street, known as "Swing Street," became known for its lounges, speakeasies, and jazz scene during the Prohibition era and was dubbed "Jungle Alley" because of "inter-racial mingling" on the street.
 Some jazz venues, including the Cotton Club, where Duke Ellington played, and Connie's Inn, were restricted to whites only.
 Others were integrated, including the Renaissance Ballroom and the Savoy.
 In 1936, Orson Welles produced his black Macbeth at the Lafayette Theater in Harlem.
 Grand theaters from the late 19th and early 20th centuries were torn down or converted to churches.
 Harlem lacked any permanent performance space until the creation of the Gatehouse Theater in an old Croton aqueduct building on 135th Street in 2006.

 From 1965 until 2007, the community was home to the Harlem Boys Choir, a touring choir, and an education program for young boys, most of whom are Black.
 The Girls’ Choir of Harlem was founded in 1989 and closed with the Boys Choir.
 Harlem is also home to the largest African American Day Parade, which celebrates the culture of the African diaspora in America.
-The parade was started up in the spring of 1969 with Congressman Adam Clayton Powell, Jr. as the Grand Marshal of the first celebration.
+The parade was started in the spring of 1969 with Congressman Adam Clayton Powell, Jr. as the Grand Marshal of the first celebration.
 Arthur Mitchell, a former dancer with the New York City Ballet, established Dance Theatre of Harlem as a school and company of classical ballet and theater training in the late 1960s.
 The company has toured nationally and internationally.
 Generations of theater artists have gotten a start at the school.